kenshimota/backup-mysql-8/README.md

 ### Cleanup Backup

-- _EXPIRATE_IN_MONTHS_ is a number that indicates how many months the backups will be kept.
+- <b>EXPIRATE_IN_MONTHS</b> is a number that indicates how many months the backups will be kept.
 For example, if the value is 3, the backups older than 3 months will be deleted from the S3 bucket.